vishalmhjn/traffic-waves/README.md

 	e) __Real-time Traffic Visualization Web Application__: A S3 bucket is configured for static website hosting.
 A HTML file is used for visualizing real-time traffic data using D3.js.
 The application fetches traffic data from a JSON file stored in the same Amazon S3 bucket, creates dynamic line plots for each detector (Paris ID), and displays them on the web page.
 	* You can access the daily batch predictions on th [S3 Website](http://traffiq-paris.s3-website.eu-north-1.amazonaws.com/)

+3. __AWS EventBridge Trigger for EC2 Instance Stop__

+	This Lambda function is designed to stop the running EC2 instance upon receiving an event trigger from AWS EventBridge.
+The function is stop after the daily inference task is complete and automated to avoid unnecessary EC2 costs.